yxlllc/DDSP-SVC/README.md

 ```
 for a model of sinusoids additive synthesiser.

+For training the diffusion model, see section 3.0 or 4.0 above.

 You can modify the configuration file `config/<model_name>.yaml` before preprocessing.
 The default configuration is suitable for training 44.1khz high sampling rate synthesiser with GTX-1660 graphics card.

 NOTE 1: Please keep the sampling rate of all audio clips consistent with the sampling rate in the yaml configuration file !
 If it is not consistent, the program can be executed safely, but the resampling during the training process will be very slow.